ika-rwth-aachen/carla-ros-bridge/docker/README.md

 | `carla_ros_bridge` | `bridge.py` | Enables two-way communication between ROS and CARLA via ROS topics and commands applied to the CARLA server |

 ### carla_ros_bridge/bridge.py

-This node, besides other components, comes from the ika fork of the [ros-bridge](https://gitlab.ika.rwth-aachen.de/fb-fi/simulation/carla/ros-bridge).

 Also see the [official documentation](https://carla.readthedocs.io/projects/ros-bridge/en/latest/)